Paid Family Leave

 Paid leave allows time off work for family needs

-Paid family leave (PFL) allows employees to take paid time off during pregnancy, after the birth or adoption of a child, or when a young child or other family member needs care.
-Many workers must balance pregnancy or caregiving for young children or other family members with work responsibilities.
-But less than 15% of workers are estimated to have access to PFL, making it difficult for families to attain their full health potential.
-And low-income employees and workers of color are the least likely to have meaningful access to PFL.
+Paid family leave (PFL) allows employees to take paid time off during pregnancy, after the birth or adoption of a child, or when a young child or other family member needs care — helping workers balance family care needs with work responsibilities.
+Less than 15% of workers are estimated to have access to PFL, and low-income employees and workers of color are the least likely to have meaningful access to PFL.

-Although federal law requires many businesses to provide unpaid family leave, many low-wage workers cannot afford to take unpaid leave, so low-wage workers often miss out on the health benefits associated with family leave.
-PFL to care for very young children has been shown to have many health-related benefits for mothers, children, and families.
-For example, increases in health benefits associated with breastfeeding, better mother-child interactions, and decreased maternal and marital stress.
+While federal law requires many businesses to provide unpaid family leave, many workers, especially those with lower wages, cannot afford to take unpaid leave, so low-wage workers often miss out on the health benefits associated with family leave.
+PFL for caregiving for young children has many health-related benefits for mothers, children, and families; these include increases in health benefits associated with breastfeeding, better mother-child interactions, and decreased maternal and marital stress.

-ChangeLab Solutions has developed resources including fact sheets, a literature review, infographics, articles, and more, detailing the positive health effects of PFL for families, young children, and new mothers.
+ChangeLab Solutions has developed resources including fact sheets, a literature review, infographics, articles, and more, detailing the positive health effects of PFL for families, young children, new mothers, and employers.

 Paid Family Leave Feature